2024–25 Marquette Golden Eagles men's basketball team

 The 2024–25 Marquette Golden Eagles men's basketball team represented Marquette University during the 2024–25 NCAA Division I men's basketball season.
 The Golden Eagles, led by fourth-year head coach Shaka Smart, played their home games at Fiserv Forum in Milwaukee, Wisconsin as a member of the Big East Conference.

+The Marquette Golden Eagles drew an average home attendance of 15,571, the 9th highest of all college basketball teams.

 Previous season

 The Golden Eagles finished the 2023–24 season 27–10, 14–6 in Big East play to finish in tie for second place.
-As a No. 3 seed in the Big East tournament they defeated Villanova in the quarterfinals and Providence in the semifinals to advance to the championship game where they lost to UConn.
+As a No. 3 seed in the Big East tournament, they defeated Villanova in the quarterfinals and Providence in the semifinals to advance to the championship game, where they lost to UConn.
 They received an at-large bid to the NCAA tournament as the No. 2 seed in the South region.
 They defeated Western Kentucky in the first round and Colorado in the second round before getting upset in the sweet sixteen by NC State.